-- Chorus Depth controls the amount of detuning. - Chorus Speed determines the speeds of the variable delay lines (this can be synchronized with the master Tempo using one of the switches in the Sync section and additionally slowed down by a factor of two). - Chorus Colour controls the band-pass filter's cutoff frequency if the filter is enabled $\triangle$ .
+- Chorus Depth controls the amount of detuning. - Chorus Colour controls the band-pass filter's cutoff frequency if the filter is enabled La.

 The effect can operate in mono or stereo.
-If the Stereo Mode (a) is enabled, the effect's output is different for the left and right channels.
+If the Stereo Mode A is enabled, the effect's output is different for the left and right channels.